 Even if your business doesn’t have a lot of expenses, it’s wise to have a separate credit card for your business to keep those expenses separate from your personal finances.
 That makes it easier to keep track of your expenses for tax purposes.

-If you’re looking for a credit card for your small business, consider these ones first:
+If you’re looking for a credit card for your small business, consider these:

 How to sift through the different types of credit cards